 1993 - 2000 Measurement and Gesture

-Colour correction (video and photography), Points Average (installation: photography and live planting in gallery space), the Pressed Flower Series (photography), Straight Line Glasgow (mixed media installation), Dancing Tulip (16mm film), Ten Metres through Bed 201 (live planting), Sierra Nevada Series (photography) and the Tulip Mounds (live planting in gallery space).
+Colour correction (video and photography), Points Average (installation: photography and live planting of extraordinarily tall tulips in the gallery space), the Pressed Flower Series (photography), Straight Line Glasgow (mixed media installation), Dancing Tulip (16mm film), Ten Metres through Bed 201 (live planting), Towards the Sierra Nevada Series (photography) and the Tulip Mounds (live planting in gallery space).

 These lyrical works have been exhibited internationally in various venues.